SomeWeekendReading/someweekendreading.github.io/_posts/2022-04-28-weekend-editrix-shot-seventh-time.md

 [got his 2nd booster a few weeks ago]({{ site.baseurl }}/today-i-got-shot-a-seventh-time/).
 Today the Weekend Editrix, having returned from Japan and de-jet-lagged a bit, got hers.

 Herewith the now-canonical jab shot.
+(And check out the first metacarpal on the pharmacist!
+She's been doing this for _a good long while,_ now.)

 Expecting innate immune system reactions tomorrow (fever, fatigue, etc.).
 Also expecting very little chance of COVID-19 death as the future unrolls.
 It's a good trade!